 When it comes to creating slideshows, remember to keep everything straightforward.
 Don’t go overboard with animations and text.
 Audiences like it when they can just scan or skim slides that don’t have too much going on.

 Remember: you’re there to tell a very important story.
 Keep a casual and conversational (yet professional) tone so as not to bore your audience.
-Make sure that you speak clearly so everyone in the can hear you.
+Make sure that you speak so everyone in the can hear you.
 Don’t rush as it may appear that you don’t care whether you conveyed the right message or that you’re uncomfortable.

 Most importantly, just breathe.
 The final moments before you walk up to the podium will be nerve-wracking.
 It’s normal, and everything will flow nicely once you command the floor.